AntonyCorbett/OnlyR/README.md

 ### Download

 If you just want to install the application, please download the [OnlyRSetup.exe](https://github.com/AntonyCorbett/OnlyR/releases/latest) file (there is also a portable version if you'd prefer to just copy a folder).
-You may also need to download and install the Microsoft .NET 5.0 Desktop runtime (x86) from [here](https://dotnet.microsoft.com/download/dotnet/5.0/runtime).
+If you choose the portable option, you may also need to download and install the Microsoft .NET 5.0 Desktop runtime (x86) from [here](https://dotnet.microsoft.com/download/dotnet/5.0/runtime).

 ### Help